Chitaoji/textpy/README.md

 ![](https://raw.githubusercontent.com/Chitaoji/textpy/develop/images/example_1.png)

+Note that in the Jupyter notebook case, the matched substrings are **clickable**, linking to where the patterns are found.

 Now suppose you've got a python module consists of a few files, for example, our `textpy` module itself, you can do almost the same thing:

 ```py